-11. Other information
+Other information 11.

-SUPPLIER PAYMENT PERIODS (ARTICLE L. 441-6-1 OF THE FRENCH COMMERCIAL CODE)
+SUPPLIER PAYMENT PERIODS (ARTICLE L. 441-14 OF THE FRENCH COMMERCIAL CODE)

-Suppliers' invoices received and not settled as at the closing date
+Sunnliers' invoices received and not settled as at the closing date

-(in €k) From 1 to 30 days From 31 to 60 days From 61 to 90 days More than 91 days Total A) Late payment tranche Number of invoices 0 0 0 0 0 Total amount of invoices concerned (incl.VAT) 0 0 0 0 0 Percentage of total purchases including VAT for the year As of December 31, 2021, all invoices received and due have been settled with suppliers.
-B) Invoices excluded from A) associated with dispute d or unrecognized rec eivables Number of invoices excluded None otal amount of excluded invoices C) Benchmark payment periods (contractual or legal - - Article L. 441-6 or I Article L. 443-1 of th e French Commercia ıl Code) Payment periods used for late payment calculation Contractual period ds: 30 days from inv roice date
+Suppliers involces received and not section as at the closing date (in €k) From 1 to 30 days From 31 to 60 days From 61 to 90 days More than 91 days Total A) Late payment tranche Number of invoices 0 0 0 0 0 Total amount of invoices concerned (incl.
+VAT) 0 0 0 0 0 Percentage of the total amount of the year purchases incl.
+VAT As of December 31, 2022, all invoices received and due have been settled with suppliers.
+B) Invoices excluded from A) associated with disputed or unrecognized receivables Number of invoices excluded 0 0 0 0 None Total amount of excluded invoices 0 0 0 0 None C) Benchmark payment periods (contractual or legal - Article L. 441-14 or Article L. 443-1 of the French Commercial Code) Payment periods used for late payment calculation Contrac ctual periods: 30 d ays from invoice date